maartenba/myget-documentation/package-managers/nuget.md

     </configuration>
 ```

 We can take this one step further and instead of configuring our MyGet feed globally for our system (and requiring other devs on our team to do the same), why not distribute a NuGet.config along with the sources?
+We can place a `NuGet.config` file right next to our `.sln` file for NuGet to pick it up.

 ```xml
   <?xml version="1.0" encoding="utf-8"?>